openvswitch/ovs/tutorial/Tutorial.md

 or for catching early segfaults.
 Similarly, a '-d' option can be used to run ovsdb-server under GDB.
 Both options can be specified at the same time.

+In addition, a '-e' option also launches ovs-vswitchd under GDB.
+However, instead of displaying a 'gdb>' prompt and waiting for user input, ovs-vswitchd will start to execute immediately. '-r' option is the corresponding option for running ovsdb-server under gdb with immediate execution.

 To avoid GDB mangling with the sandbox sub shell terminal, 'ovs-sandbox' starts a new xterm to run each GDB session.
 For systems that do not support X windows, GDB support is effectively disabled.